Kids vs. Aliens: Release

+Music

+Composer Andrew Gordon Macpherson wrote the music for the film and it was released digitally on his website.

 Reception

+Metacritic, which uses a weighted average, assigned the film a score of 51 out of 100, based on eight critics, indicating "mixed or average" reviews.

 Noel Murray of the Los Angeles Times wrote, "while the script... is weak, there is an endearingly scruffy vibe here, goosed by some cool-looking costumes and effects.
 And there's a legitimate underdog edge, as Eisener and Davies capture how it feels to be underestimated and overmatched but full of can-do pluck."
 Katie Rife of RogerEbert.com gave it 2.5/4 stars, writing, "In keeping with our current 'poptimistic' age, Kids Vs. Aliens keeps the aggressive neon splatter, but loses the cynicism—a choice that, for all the F-bombs and fake blood, makes it a surprisingly pure film." /Film's Chris Evangelista gave it a score of 6/10, saying it "achieves what it sets out to do.
 Like the best junk food, it doesn't offer you anything nutritious, but you'll still enjoy the meal.
 You just might feel a little gross the next day, but hey, that's okay, too."

 IGN's Matt Donato gave the film 5/10 stars, writing, "Kids vs. Aliens feels hurriedly unfinished, could-have-been-a-short underdeveloped, and gloopy as a distraction...
 Disappointingly, Kids vs. Aliens doesn't accentuate the promise of its title beyond juvenility in the form of cosmic defense thrills."
 Sandie Angulo Chen of Common Sense Media gave it 2/5 stars, saying it was "somewhat promising at first, but the dialogue is so reliant on coarse language that it stops being novel by the 50th use of "effing" in the first 15 minutes...
 Kids vs. Aliens does offer a few lighthearted laughs, but overall it's a movie that had more potential than substance.
 Even at just an hour and 15 minutes, it feels simultaneously unfinished and overlong."